Private Schools and IEPs

 Private schools do not have to follow IDEA.
 Full stop. (because I can hear some of you going but, but…please, read on)

 So why would a school do something expensive that they are not required to do?
-They don’t.
+Most don’t.

-But I know someone who has an IEP in private school!
+But I know someone who has an IEP in a private school!

 Right, that may be true.
-My own son, with an IEP, is in a private school.
 Private schools can provide special education, but they are not required to.
 That’s the difference.

 What private schools provide special education?

-Some private schools provide actual special education.
-Others provide the related services.
-Special ed can kinda get chopped up when it comes to private schools.
+Some private schools provide special education–interventions, specific curricula, etc. Others provide related services.
+Special education can kinda get chopped up when it comes to private schools.

-If your child is entitled to FAPE , that would mean specially designed instruction and related services.
-In a private school, many may choose to only provide the related service, as a way of attracting more students to the private school.
+If your child is entitled to FAPE, that would mean specially designed instruction and related services.
+In a private school, the school may choose to only provide the related service as a way of attracting more students to the private school.

 If you are talking about the legal term IEP, then yes.
-But, a private school may provide special education but that still does not mean that your child is entitled to FAPE.
+But a private school may provide special education, but that still does not mean your child is entitled to FAPE.

 Some private schools call them Service Plans, Learning Plans…all kinds of different names.

-They may even call it an IEP which may be confusing.
-It’s always best to learn IDEA and the state regs yourself, and to not rely on someone else’s interpretation of them.
+They may even call it an IEP, which may be confusing.
+It’s always best to learn IDEA and the state regulations yourself and not rely on someone else’s interpretation of them.

 My private school is providing special education, so who cares about FAPE?

-That’s fine if you’re happy, the child is happy and making progress.
-However, if things go south with the school, you have zero recourse.
+That’s fine if you’re happy; the child is happy and making progress.
+However, you have zero recourse if things go south with the school.

-Your child was receiving special education or services, but you are not entitled to your procedural safeguards.
+Your child is receiving special education or services, but you are not entitled to your procedural safeguards.

 Do Private Schools have to follow ADA/504?